NOAA-ORR-ERD/PyGnome/Install_without_conda.rst

 Overview:
 ---------

-pyGNOME has a lot of dependencies -- you can find the full list by looking at the conda_requirements.txt file.
+PyGNOME has a lot of dependencies -- you can find the full list by looking at the conda_requirements.txt file.

 Most of them are well maintained 3rd party packages, that can be installed via pip, or by following the package author's instructions.